barryclark/jekyll-now/_memories/2022-06-06-c2-autoinstall.md

 ---

 This is a script helps to install nice candy onto a C2 server:

 * Metasploit
 * Covenant
 * SilentTrinity
 * Empire
 * StarKiller
 * PoshC2
 * Merlin

 **Prerequisite**: A debian flavoured Distro since this script uses `apt`.
 Maybe I'll post a `yum` variant later.

-**Usage**: Copy and run the bash scrippt bwlow.
+**Usage**: Copy and run the bash script below.
 Wait for the server to reboot and then initiate your C2 and have some fun.
 Works best on stolen hardware or as a simple Docker Container :)

 ```shell
 #!/bin/bash